spockele/thesis_code/README.md

 end source ;
 ;
 begin propagation ;
-    n_threads -int- ;        Defines the number of compute threads used for propagating sound rays models -str-,-str-,... ; Defines which propagation effect models to apply ('spherical', 'atmosphere', 'ground', ) pickle -int- ;           Save SoundRays to pickle files for later use (0 for no, or 1 for yes) unpickle -int- ;         Use saved SoundRays for reception and reconstruction model
+    models -str-,-str-,... ; Defines which propagation effect models to apply ('spherical', 'atmosphere', 'ground', ) pickle -int- ;           Save SoundRays to pickle files for later use (0 for no, or 1 for yes) unpickle -int- ;         Use saved SoundRays for reception and reconstruction model